joshmorgan1000/RxRevolt/README.md

 ## Contributing

 Please help improve RxRevolt.
-Check out our [contributing guidelines](./CONTRIBUTING.md) for how to get involved.
+Check out the [contributing guidelines](./CONTRIBUTING.md) for how to get involved.

 ## License